stashed/docs/docs/guides/latest/troubleshooting/permission-denided/index.md

 ## Solutions

-Here, are few actions you can take to solve the issue in the scenarios mentioned  above.
+Here, are a few actions you can take to solve the issue in the scenarios mentioned above.

 ### For local volume as backend

-If you are facing the issue while using local volume as backend, you can take any of the following actions to solve the issue.
+If you are facing the issue while using local volume as a backend, you can take any of the following actions to solve the issue.

 #### Run the backup/restore as `root` user